Daniel-Luuke/photo-web/README.md

    3. The contact page

    footer - The footer contains the copyright holder of the images as wwell as an image of the website designer.

+  navigation bar - contains hyperlinks to the biography, pictures and contact section.

 instructions - click the link provided on the github page to acces the website.
 Scroll down to view the photos.

 View my Project - https://github.com/Daniel-Luuke/photo-web